 Note: If your Admin and Teacher Portals are not available externally or if they use Integrated Windows Authentication, then it is best to provide the URL of your Student Portal instead.
 The API works the same regardless of the portal type.

-API Certificate (for regular Aeries API): Using this unique string provides security for the Aeries API against unauthorized access.
+API Certificate: Using this unique string provides security for the Aeries API against unauthorized access.
 A sample Certificate is highlighted below for illustrative purposes only.
 Each Certificate will be different.

 Note: Vendors may use different names for the API Certificate, but they are all referring to the same thing.
 Examples include “API Key”, “App Key”, etc. Although some vendors may refer to this information as “provided by Aeries”, there is no need to contact Aeries Support to obtain API-related information to give a vendor; all of the required information is available on the API Security page in Aeries.

-Consumer ID (for OneRoster API): This is one piece of information that the vendor will require for OAuth 2.0 authentication, as described in the OneRoster API Authentication article.
+Consumer ID: The vendor will require this information for OAuth 2.0 authentication, as described in the OneRoster API Authentication article.
 A sample Consumer ID is highlighted below for illustrative purposes only.
 Each Consumer ID will be different.

-Consumer Secret Key (for OneRoster API): This is one piece of information that the vendor will require for OAuth 2.0 authentication, as described in the OneRoster API Authentication article.
+Consumer Secret Key: The vendor will require this information for OAuth 2.0 authentication, as described in the OneRoster API Authentication article.
 A sample Consumer Secret Key is highlighted below for illustrative purposes only.
 Each Consumer Secret Key will be different.

 IMPORTANT: Do not share a Certificate, Consumer ID, or Consumer Secret Key with anyone other than the vendor for which it was created.
 Always create a separate 3rd party product record for each vendor/product that will access the API.
 These credentials cannot be changed once they are created.
 If credentials are compromised, the 3rd party product record must be deleted and a new one created.